canyildirim00/Linux-Shell-Script-Tester/README.md

-In this code there are basic level linux shell scripts.
+In this repo, there are basic level linux shell scripts.
 This program enables you to test yourself with 18 questions.
 For every correct answers, you get 1 point.
-At the end your score will be shown to you.
-If you want you can see shell dictionary to practice.
+At the end, your score will be shown to you.
+If you want, you can see shell dictionary to practice.
 Enjoy!